 Mr. and Ms. Arnold reside at 3694 Battlefield Cove in Memphis.
 During the year 2003, they started a small, home-based business which involves the rental of sound equipment for birthday parties, church events, and the like.
 Occasionally, such equipment is transported via a truck that the Arnolds purchased in 2000.
-This truck has not been licensed as a "commercial" vehicle; and, due to the modest revenue from the business, Mr. and Ms. Arnold have not filed a return under the Business Tax Act.1 Nor have they claimed any deduction on their federal income tax returns for the expense of owning and/or operating the vehicle.
+This truck has not been licensed as a "commercial" vehicle; and, due to the modest revenue from the business, Mr. and Ms. Arnold have not filed a return under the Business Tax Act.
+Nor have they claimed any deduction on their federal income tax returns for the expense of owning and/or operating the vehicle.
 Nevertheless, the Assessor "picked up" the unreported vehicle in an audit of this new personal property account.

 At the hearing, the Assessor's representatives conceded that the back assessment/reassessment for tax year 2003 should be canceled because Mr. and Ms. Arnold were not in business on the January 1 assessment date.
-The only issue in this proceeding is whether their truck was properly assessed in 2004 and 2005 as "commercial and industrial tangible personal property."
-As defined in Tenn.
-Code Ann. section 67-5-501(2) and State Board Rule 0600-5-.01(2), such property includes "personal property such as goods, chattels, and other articles of value which are capable of manual or physical possession, and machinery and equipment which is...used essentially and principally for the commercial or industrial purposes or processes for which it is intended...."
-[Emphasis added.]
+The only issue in this proceeding is whether their truck was properly assessed in 2004 and 2005 as "commercial and industrial"

-1See Tenn.
+&lt;sup>1See Tenn.
 Code Ann. section 67-4-712(d).